Management options for IBS

 Probiotics | Lactobacillus spp., Bifidobacterium spp., etc. | Not approved for IBS | Not suggested (conditional/very low evidence) |

-Stool softners | docusate | Not approved for IBS | N/A |
+Stool softeners | docusate | Not approved for IBS | N/A |

-QUALITY OF EVIDENCE is expressed as23
+QUALITY OF EVIDENCE is expressed as:21

 - High: Estimate of effect is unlikely to change with new data